newwayland/blog/content/post/rouble-rumble-continues/index.md

 declaring that what was happening in March will continue to happen into the future - although the names on a few accounts may have changed to protect the guilty.
 It's really astonishing.
 I've seen nothing in the press explaining what is really going on.
+It's possibly the best April Fools joke ever.

 I linked in [my previous blog]({{< relref "rouble-gas-payments-false-flag">}}) to a talk by [Mark van Culijk on the intracacies of interbank payment](https://media.ccc.de/v/33c3-8315-a_world_without_blockchain).
 The [slides are available too](https://fahrplan.events.ccc.de/congress/2016/Fahrplan/system/event_attachments/attachments/000/003/125/original/Mark_van_Cuijk_-_A_world_without_blockchain.pdf).
 In there he has a slide showing how international payments work.